wizkid254/MOVINE-OUMA-ID-670351-DSA3050-ENDSEMESTER-PROJECT/README.md

   Sub-Category visuals across Page 1 and Page 3, and as a legend/label field on the diagnostic breakdown chart.

-# Section E: Professional Power BI Dashboards
+# Section E: Professional Power BI Dashboards(20 marks)

 ## Overview